-Unless you choose an optional allowance as described in Chapter 12: Optional Retirement Allowances, your survivors will not be eligible for a monthly survivorship allowance upon your death if you have less than five years of retirement service credit.
-However, if, at the time of your death, the total amount of the retirement benefits you have received is less than the total of your contributions, plus interest, your estate will receive the difference between your contributions (including interest) and the total paid to you by the retirement system at the time of your death.
-[SJMC 3.28.1070]
+Unless you choose an optional allowance as described in Chapter 13: Optional Retirement Allowances, no monthly survivorship allowances will be paid upon your death if you have less than five years of retirement service credit.
+However, your estate will receive a death benefit if, at the time of your death, the total amount of the retirement benefits you have received is less than the total of your contributions, plus interest, your estate will receive the difference between your contributions (including interest) and the total paid to you by the retirement system at the time of your death.